openapi-ts/openapi-typescript/docs/examples.md

 <details>
 <summary><a href="https://www.npmjs.com/package/feature-fetch" target="_blank" rel="noreferrer">feature-fetch</a> by <a href="https://github.com/builder-group/community" target="_blank" rel="noreferrer">builder.group</a></summary>

 `feature-fetch` fits when you want OpenAPI-typed requests with explicit success and error branches.
 It types path strings, params, request bodies, and response data from generated `paths`.
-Calls return `[ok, error, data]`, so failures stay visible at the call site and success branches narrow data.
+Each request returns `[ok, error, data]`, so failures stay visible at the call site and success branches narrow data.
 Retry, cache, hooks, and middleware can be added when the client needs production behavior.

 ::: code-group